 Is it worth the money to remodel, or should you put the house on the market?

 In a tough market, just the thought of putting a home up for sale can make some homeowners hoping for a new space uneasy.
 Selling takes time, energy and often a good amount of money.
 Some people who might normally sell their home and look for a new space, whether they are expanding their family or looking for a fresh start, are now remodeling instead.
 When deciding if you should sell or renovate, there are a few key things you need to consider.

 To begin gauging your situation, take a look at your location.
 Do you love your neighborhood?
 Are you near great schools or already involved in a tight knit community?
 If you love your location, you may want to consider remodeling instead of selling your home.
 You don’t want to risk moving to a place you aren’t as crazy about.
 Adding an extra room for a home office, guest room or that baby on the way may be all you need to make your existing home a better fit.
 However, even if you love your neighborhood, taking a look at your finances will allow you to make a more confident decision.

 If you are on the fence financially about moving or renovating, don’t forget to factor in closing costs, which can be anywhere between 7 and 10 percent of your home’s sale price.
 This can come from real estate commissions, property taxes, mortgage penalties and more.
-Also weigh in the housing market—if you’re considering moving to a place where the cost of living is much lower, then that might make selling more appealing.
+Also factor in the current housing market — if you’re considering moving to a place where the cost of living is much lower, then that might make selling more appealing.